 Perrin’s gathering of the Two Rivers folk and fight to defend the area from Trollocs was probably my favorite events in this installment.
 Many returning characters and the defense of the newly formed/bolstered town was fantastic.
 I still hate the Children of the Light and Byar and Bornhald are as hateful as ever toward Perrin.
-I understand they are misguided/misinformed, but I tire of the zealotry of this tiresome organization.
+I understand they are misguided/misinformed, but I tire of the zealotry of this exhausting organization.
 They are just dicks.
 I mean, they don’t even fight in the battle against the Trollocs.
 Why?
 Because they think it is a ruse by Perrin as a darkfriend?
 Hell no. Get out.
 They should all be designated darkfriends by their own definition for not fighting Trollocs.
 For letting the women go fight in their stead.
 The personal bias that follows this crappy group is really getting on my nerves.
 Especially when Bornhald covered the fact that Padan Fain, now named Ordeith, killed Perrin’s family.
 Whitecloaks suck and there will need to be a lot of character arc to make me like any of them, but I have an inkling I may get one.

 Speaking of Padan Fain, I had it wrong from the last book.
 I thought we last saw him with the Seanchan as they sailed back out to sea.
 I presumed wrong.
 Or maybe that was where we last saw him but I incorrectly assumed he stayed with the Seanchan when they took off.
 He is now in the stupid Whitecloaks under a false name that everyone in the Two Rivers sees through but Bornhald chooses to ignore.
 I have no idea what is happening with this guy.
 He went from a peddler to a hound of the Dark One to breaking free of the Dark One and committing evil on his own.
 Now he is claiming to be some ancient being that has lived since before the Trolloc Wars.
 And now he has the ability to turn Myrddraal to his cause?
 What is happening?

 Okay, moving on before I spend this entire post on just Perrin’s story-line.
 Let’s go to the shorter story-line of this book: Nynaeve and Elayne.
 Along with Thom Merrilin and Juilin Sandar.
-We run into Bayle Domon and meet an old Seanchan foe Egeanin.
+We run into Bayle Domon and meet an old Seanchan foe: Egeanin.
 Nynaeve fights a Forsaken because she is apparently stronger than someone who could weave the power during the Age of Legends despite minimal training, but let’s just chalk that up to Moghedien being rusty from being imprisoned for thousands of years.
-They get their hands on a seal of the Shayol Ghul and the despair-filled ancient object that could potentially bind/subjugate Rand.
+They get their hands on a seal of the Dark One and a despair-filled ancient object that could potentially bind/subjugate Rand.
 They do all this and leave another city in ruins.
 Okay, technically the Black Ajah led by Liandrin messed up the city that was on the verge, similar to Falme, but it seems destruction follows in Nynaeve’s footsteps.
 Just an observation.

-Before we move onto Rand and company, I want to discuss the chapter(s) that totally took me by surprise.
+Before we move on to Rand and company, I want to discuss the chapter(s) that totally took me by surprise.
 What–The–Hell–happened in Tar Valon?
 Like holy guacamole, an uprising?
 I somewhat had suspicions about Elaida potentially being Black Ajah, and we don’t get answers in this book, but this was out of nowhere.
 I’ll just have to read on to see what is going on here.
 What took me by surprise the most is not just the mutiny, but the fact that they stilled–stilled!–Siuan Sanche.
 They kind of have to be Black Ajah to instantly still her, right?
 And the fighting that took place?
 Did I read correctly that Gawyn actually helped topple the Amyrlin Seat?
 He made it onto my “let karma kill this guy soon” list pretty fast.
-His decisions were made with a little more uncertainty though than the Whitecloaks, who are just pretty much just aiding evil through their own hatred at this point, but he should have known better.
+His decisions were made with a little more uncertainty though than the Whitecloaks, who are pretty much just aiding evil through their own hatred at this point, but he should have known better.
 Does he really help the mutiny simply because he doesn’t get answers about his sister’s whereabouts?
 Doesn’t seem likely or logical.
 I don’t recall Galad being in the aftermath however.
 I may get a chance to like that kid, but he was hanging out with the Whitecloaks so maybe not.
 Now we get to follow Siuan and Min as they continue to influence the unfolding of events despite altered positions.
 The mutiny does throw a lot of things into chaos for our characters since the White Tower is technically no longer a powerful ally or base of operations.
 I guess Elayne, Nynaeve, and Egwene don’t have to take the Aes Sedai oaths and can absolutely destroy some Shadowspawn/Darkfriends with the One Power later on.
 I’m looking forward to that.

 On to Rand.
 After setting himself up to become King Arthur by sinking Callandor into the Stone of Tear (despite Artur Hawkwing already embodying that legendary reference), he goes off and fast-travels to the Aiel Waste just outside of Rhuidean.
 He gets to go inside and we get an awesome discovery that gives us a glimpse at the Age of Legends, explains the history of the Aiel, and shows the creation of the Tuatha’an.
 A lot of history.
 A lot of change through the ages as the Aiel gradually become what they are now, which reminds me of a cross between the Freman from Dune and the Gerudo from The Legend of Zelda series if the Gerudo were not all female.
 Or the Aiel could be considered a more badass version of the Unsullied from Game of Thrones.
 It doesn’t really matter with the comparisons because they are their own society in their own right.
 It’s just fun to compare them to other franchises I am familiar with.

 Mat also goes into Rhuidean and we get a really cool homage to Norse mythology.
 Mat Cauthan is becoming Odin, which is only an attempt to make me like Mat.
 I’m slowly allowing this.
-Moraine also gets a turn in the forbidden city but we aren’t privy to her experience yet.
+Moiraine also gets a turn in the forbidden city but we aren’t privy to her experience yet.
 Hopefully we get more from her moving forward because she has fallen into the backdrop for a bit.
 Egwene has also.
 She is learning from the Wise Ones and will probably master how to access and use the dreamworld.
 We will see.